Foreign investors cry foul over Indian tax surprise

 Some investor groups are also concerned that the finance bill wording does not preclude MAT liability on other future income and are asking the Ministry of Finance to amend the bill to specify that the MAT exemption covers all future and past gains and income.

-"An amendment which introduces a clarification embodying the principle that a foreign company which has no business presence ... is not liable to MAT is required to end unwarranted litigation on this aspect," the Federation of Indian Chambers of Commerce and Industry (FICCI) said in a statement.
+"An amendment which introduces a clarification embodying the principle that a foreign company which has no business presence ... is not liable to MAT is required to end unwarranted litigation on this aspect," said Rajiv Tyagi, a spokesman for the Federation of Indian Chambers of Commerce and Industry in a statement.

 The senior official from the income tax department, which is part of the Finance Ministry's Department of Revenue, said he believed it was clear future gains would not be taxed.
 He added that Jaitley might provide further clarification in the parliamentary budget session starting on April 20.